 The Howard Baker MPPA Scholarship

 Funded by generous donations to the MPPA Enrichment Fund from alumni, program supporters, and the Howard H. Baker Jr. Center for Public Policy, these scholarships are awarded to students on the basis of academic merit and potential, professional and scholarly promise, commitment to public service, and factors that will contribute to the diversity of the MPPA student body.
-These awards enable recipients to pay for two semesters of full-time in-state Graduate student fees (e.g., $6542 per semester for 2017-18) provided the recipient takes at least 9 semester hours of coursework and makes adequate academic progress.
+These awards cover most in-state Graduate student fees for two semesters ($6560 per semester, $13,120 total) provided the recipient takes at least 9 semester hours of coursework and makes adequate academic progress.

 Recipients may re-apply for up to two additional semesters of support from this scholarship provided the recipient meets the faculty's expectations for academic progress and performance.
-Baker MPPA Scholars will be expected to provide support to the MPPA program and/or the Baker Center activities and programs as part of their responsibilities.
-Office space in the Baker Center will be provided to scholarship recipients.
+Baker MPPA Scholars are expected to provide support to the MPPA program and Baker Center activities and programs as part of their responsibilities.
+Office space in the Baker Center will be available to scholarship recipients.

 The MPPA Diversity Scholarship

 Students who are U.S. citizens or permanent residents, self-identify as members of an underrepresented ethnic/racial group, have strong academic potential, have a commitment to public service, and contribute to the diversity of the MPPA student body may apply for an MPPA Diversity Scholarship of $2,250 to help pay for graduate student fees.
 This award can be renewed provided the student meets faculty expectations for academic progress and performance.